ElementsProject/lightning/doc/MAKING-RELEASES.md

 2. Create a milestone for the *next* release, and go though issues and PR and mark accordingly.
-3. Ask the most significant contributor who has not already named a release to name the release.
+3. Ask the most significant contributor who has not already named a release to name the release (use devtools/credit).
 CC previous namers and team.

 ### Prepering for -rc1